dugemkakek/hlbot-confluence-trader/README.md

 ### Handoff protocol

-When you finish work on this project, write a short handoff note in the team's coordination file (see Aya for the current path).
+When you finish work on this project, write a short handoff note in the team's coordination file.
 Include:
 - What you changed
 - What you verified (and how)
 - What's still open